SmartBear/swaggerhub-cli/README.md

   -j, --json  returns the API in JSON format.

 DESCRIPTION
-  returns the API in YAML format by default
+  Returns the API in YAML format by default.

 EXAMPLE
   swaggerhub api:version:get organization/api/1.0.0 --json